-For current documentation on depositing license metadata see the Crossref article: https://support.crossref.org/hc/en-us/articles/214572423-License-metadata-Access-Indicators be included with the initial DOI registration or added later.
+For current documentation on depositing license metadata see the Crossref article: https://support.crossref.org/hc/en-us/articles/214572423-License-metadata-Access-Indicators

+Crossref supports associating one or more licenses with an article DOI.
+License metadata can be included with the initial DOI registration or added later.
 The metadata properties for each license consists of a license URL, an optional start date, and an optional indicator as to what version the license applies to (AM, VOR, or TDM).
 TDM (text and data mining) is not relevant to CHORUS; license metadata marked as "TDM" will be ignored by CHORUS Services.